kurtgn/sls-rekognition-bot/README.md

 flask createdb
 ```

-This will create an `.env` file in your app directory with required variables.
+This will create an `.env` file in your app directory with required variables and create AWS resources.

 ---